THE SECRETS OF CONTINUOUS CANNONS

 Pattern Practice for Picture-Perfect Form

-Grandmaster Wong leads the class in performing the sequence, “Fierce Tiger Speeds Through Valley”, pattern by pattern.
+“Fierce Tiger Speeds Through Valley” is performed pattern by pattern.
 One main objective is to ensure picture-perfect form, without which the practitioners would not be able to derive the best advantages the patterns provide in given situations.
-There are six, or seven if we include the threading technique, patterns in this sequence, four of which are attacks.

 Going Back One Step

-Now Grandmaster Wong leads the class in performing the responder's mode of Sequence 5.
-Notice that it is quite similar to Sequences 1 to 4, except the last pattern, “Fierce Dragon Across Stream”.
+The responder's mode of Sequence 5 is performed.
 This illustrates how the sequences are developed.
+If you are not proficient in performing a sequence smoothly, you should go back one step to practice its patterns in picture-perfect forms.
 "Going back one step" is an important training concept in our school.
-If you are not proficient in performing a sequence smoothly, you should go back one step to practice its patterns in picture-perfect forms.

 LINKS